steven liu

 kv cache

-Performing the same calculations repeatedly is wasteful and slows down inference.
+Performing the same calculations every time is wasteful and slows down inference.

 A key-value (kv) cache stores the previously calculated kv values and reuses them to avoid recomputation.
 At each step, you're only calculating the kv value for the current token rather than all the previous ones.